NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 Cystic Fibrosis 1,000,000 Token Donation Stake For Transfer

-> To 3PQgikhzj5RXdrChcddPDbRxagcAoYa7BhA
+> To Address -  3PQgikhzj5RXdrChcddPDbRxagcAoYa7BhA
-Description
-1 million Tokens - Donation to Cystic Fibrosis Foundation HELD for transfer to official wallet.
+Description - 1 million Tokens - Donation to Cystic Fibrosis Foundation HELD for transfer to official wallet.
 Proof of transfer will be on the CFA Website
-Timestamp
-22.02.2021 14:57:51
+Timestamp - 22.02.2021 = 14:57:51
-Block
-2472648
+Block - 2472648
-TXID
-2rrvcMpAgjGXBfUBjD9VZEBu3q4LSHwpwatxPaQBdxwt
+TXID - 2rrvcMpAgjGXBfUBjD9VZEBu3q4LSHwpwatxPaQBdxwt

 ***